nikcorg/simplegallery/README.txt

   - THUMB
     - if you want the thumbnail to be generated from another image than the first image found in the folder, insert the filename here
+  - HIDE
+    - stop this gallery from showing up in the thumbnail view, but offers no access protection what so ever.
+Exists solely for the purpose of having a public access gallery, to which there isn't a direct link to, as in "security by obscurity"

 - There is a sample info.txt provided in the sample gallery
 - The gallery data is read only once per session, which might lead to you